 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Swallow the delayed-release tablet whole.
-Do not split, crush, or chew it.
-You may take the tablet with or without food.
-It may also be taken at the same time with antacids.
+- Delayed-release tablet: Swallow the tablet whole.
+Do not crush, break, or chew it.
+You may also take it at the same time with antacids.

-- The delayed-release oral suspension granules should only be mixed with applesauce or apple juice.
+- Delayed-release packet: Mix the packet contents only with applesauce or apple juice.
 Do not mix the granules with water, other liquids, or food.
 Do not chew or crush the granules.
-Take the mixture at least 30 minutes before a meal.
-If you have a nasogastric feeding tube, make sure the tube is not clogged before you put this medicine in the tube with apple juice.
+Swallow the mixture at least 30 minutes before a meal.

 If a dose is missed: